 A quill’s throw from the Royal Shakespeare Theatre in Stratford-upon-Avon, The Fourteas is just the place for a pot of tea (try the house blend, a perky mix of Keemun and Ceylon custom-designed by a specialist local company) and a homemade scone laced with jam and cream.
 Owner Zenios Loucas once worked in the Palm Court at The Ritz and, while The Fourteas has a more utility-chic, 1940s feel than the hotel’s famously lavish Louis XVI dining room, there’s an equally palpable focus on indulgence.
 The business has recently started selling hampers and cream teas online, the latter neatly packaged in replica gas mask boxes.

-- Escape to the Chateau’s Angel Strawbridge on her passion for vintage
+You might also like Escape to the Chateau's Angel Strawbridge on her passion for vintage

 The Vintage Tearooms